-To export the LC-MS, IM-MS and/or the LC-IM-MS heatmaps, click the export image button location to solve.
-Click the upper right-hand corner of the result view.
+To export the LC-MS, IM-MS and/or the LC-IM-MS heatmaps, click the export image button from the toolbar in the upper right-hand corner of the result view.
 Select the resolution of the image and location to save.
 Click the Export button.